These Are the Top 10 Best States for Farmland in the US

 Iowa is one of the most popular states for investing in U.S. farmland for several reasons.
 For starters, this corn belt state is a leading producer of both corn and soybeans, the two most lucrative crops in the country.
 Another is that Iowa has some of the most sustainable farming practices of any state.
 The state also ranks top five in the nation for number of farm workers per capita, so finding labor is easy.

-That said, the lucrative nature of farming in Iowa also makes farmland very expensive in this state.
-The average cost per acre in 2020 was a towering $7,070, so unless you've got a lot of startup capital, you might want to look into more affordable ways to invest in sustainable agriculture in Iowa, such as crowdfunding.
+The lucrative nature of farming in Iowa also makes farmland very expensive in this state.
+The average cost per acre in 2022 is a towering $9,400, up from $7,070 in 2020, so unless you've got a lot of startup capital, you might want to look into more affordable ways to invest in sustainable agriculture in Iowa, such as crowdfunding.

 Kentucky